amirhosseinf79/PiXel-Inteligence/README.md

 - Chrome Browser
 - Internet Download Manager
 - Pot Player

-</br>App can run without above requirements but for some actions like open links and playing media needs above applications.
+App can run without above requirements but for some actions like open links and playing medias needs above applications.

 ## App Features
 - ##### Introduce